Lemon-King/reshade-pso2-enforced-mipmaps/README.md

+***This Project has been archived due to the unique texture filtering improvements of PSO2 Reshade being merged into [GShade 3.0](https://github.com/Mortalitas/GShade/releases/tag/v3.0.0).***

 ReShade - Phantasy Star 2 Graphics Override
 =======

-As of [GShade 3.0](https://github.com/Mortalitas/GShade/releases/tag/v3.0.0) the unique texture filtering improvements of this project has been merged and as of now I can say go use GShade.

 This is a modification of [ReShade](https://reshade.me/) for Phantasy Star Online 2.
 It adds player character mipmaps, improved texture filtering quality, and forces generation of missing [mipmaps](https://en.wikipedia.org/wiki/Mipmap) for all textures.